 The creation of tissue and organs in artificial environments relies on advanced platforms for gentle removal of cultured transplants.
 TissueGUARD develops a biomaterial for the de novo creation of scaffold-free tissues and organs.
 This innovation allows not only to cultivate the artificially engineered cell constructs, but also to isolate them from the culture platform without chemical or physical damage.

 The demand for transplants notably exceeds their availability.
-In the long term, the TissueGUARD technology will open up new perspectives for artificial tissue engineering to help millions of people worldwide who depend on tissue transplants.
+In the long term, the TissueGUARD technology will open up new perspectives for engineering artificially produced tissue to help millions of people worldwide who depend on tissue transplants.

-Utilization of our technology as a novel approach for the material digestion opens a completely new perspective for biomaterial applications for living cells, tissues and organs in vitro or in vivo.
+Utilization of our technology as a novel approach for the material digestion opens a completely new perspective in biomaterial applications for living cells, tissues and organs ex vivo and in vivo.

 We currently focus on ophthalmology applications, especially lamellar or anterior keratoplasty, but we are constantly looking for partners in the opthalmology field and other fields of tissue transplantation.